 Alternatively, students may work with their program advisor to identify a suitable advanced course within their concentration area.
 An approved internship, independent research project or upper-level course within the area of concentration may be counted toward fulfillment of the advanced course requirement.

-Advanced certificate students present work at a Five College symposium or other venue to consider the ways in which their projects address the core areas of sustainability and their linkages.
+Advanced certificate students present work at a Five College symposium or other venue to consider the ways in which the student's work addresses the core areas of sustainability and their linkages.

-The FCSS certificate is currently offered for students from Amherst, Hampshire, and Mount Holyoke colleges, and will begin awarding certificates in the 2012-2013 academic year.
+The FCSS certificate is currently offered for students from Amherst, Hampshire and Mount Holyoke Colleges, and began awarding certificates in the 2012–2013 academic year.

 The Sustainability Studies Certificate Planning Form provides a framework for students and advisors at participating campuses to design a course of study.
 This form is used by students and advisors to plan a course of study that meets the student's interests as well as the certificate requirements.
-This form is submitted to the Sustainability Studies Steering Committee by the student's program advisor upon completion of all requirements in preperation for graduation
+This form is submitted to the Sustainability Studies Steering Committee by the student's program advisor upon completion of all requirements in preperation for graduation.

-Please see our People web page to find out more about Five College Sustainability Studies affiliated faculty to find a program advisor.
+Find out more about Five College Sustainability Studies affiliated faculty and find a program advisor.